-The IARC Monographs programme is celebrating its 50th anniversary between December 2021 and December 2022.
+The IARC Monographs programme celebrated its 50th anniversary between December 2021 and December 2022.
 The first IARC Monographs meeting took place on 13–17 December 1971 in Geneva, Switzerland, and the results were published with the distinctive orange cover as Volume 1 of the IARC Monographs on the Evaluation of the Carcinogenic Risk of Chemicals to Man in 1972.
-We are celebrating this milestone with a number of special events.
+We celebrated this milestone with a number of special events.

 The IARC Monographs newsletterThe IARC Monographs newsletter (published three times per year) was inaugurated on 13 December 2021 to mark the 50th anniversary of the first IARC Monographs meeting.

 The 50th-anniversary logoIARC personnel created a special 50th-anniversary logo through an in-house competition.
 This logo appears on the covers of IARC Monographs volumes resulting from meetings held, as well as volumes published, during the anniversary year.

 Scientific workshop and publication on Epidemiological bias assessment in cancer hazard identification